bwagner2-git/bwagner2-git.github.io/lab11.md

 </div>

 ## Lab 11
-In this report I will take you through my implementation of each of the steps of the Bayes filter and show you the associated code.
+In this report I will take you through my implementation of each of the steps of the Bayes filter and display the associated code.
 <br>
 ### Compute Control
 ```